 Homestead is a borough in Allegheny County, located in the Monongahela River valley across the river from the Pittsburgh city line, approximately seven miles southeast of downtown Pittsburgh.
 The region where present-day Homestead now lies was initially settled by European settlers in the 1770s.
 Homestead was chartered about a hundred years later after the land was purchased and laid out in lots.
 Homestead quickly began a period of prosperity, with railroad, glass, and steel mills being opened in the town.
 In 1892, Homestead was the site of one of the most famous events in labor history, the Homestead Strike, which was a violent encounter between locked-out steelworkers and Pinkerton guards hired to secure the Homestead Steel Works.
 Homestead’s steel industry declined in the 1980s, with the mill closing in 1986.
 Homestead began experiencing a period of economic revitalization beginning in the early 2000s.

-FAQ: The police report says I was partially at fault for my car accident.
-Do I still have a viable legal claim?
 Maybe.
 Pennsylvania is a comparative fault state.
 This means that, under the law, you may still be entitled to seek compensation for your losses, so long as you were not more than 50 percent at fault for your accident.
 Your damages will be reduced by the percentage of your share of fault for the accident.
 Finally, it should be noted that a police report, while highly influential, is not a final determination of fault in a legal claim arising from a car accident.

-FAQ: Can I pursue a claim for damages if I have “limited tort” auto insurance?
 If you are covered under a “limited tort” auto policy, that means you are limited to seeking compensation for your economic damages arising from your car accident, including medical expenses, lost wages, and property damage.
 You generally cannot seek compensation for non-economic damages, such as pain and suffering or loss of quality and enjoyment of life, unless your injuries are determined to be “serious injuries.”
 A serious injury is one that results in death, permanent disfigurement, or serious impairment of a bodily function.
 Under certain limited circumstances, you may be able to recover non-economic damages despite having a limited tort auto policy; a car accident attorney can help you to understand whether those exceptions apply in your case.